TienPerry/MidTermJava/README.md

 2. Open the project in IntelliJ IDEA
 3. Select option "Run"
 4. Access http://localhost:8080 to use application
+5. Admin can add products and category in http://localhost:8080/admin page

 # Postman Snapshots